While the ELD mandate is a recent event, solutions to track driver locations and Hours of Service have been around since the 1990s.

 The future of fleet management is KeepTruckin

-KeepTruckin is trusted by over 600,000 drivers and 45,000 carriers, with more joining every day.
+KeepTruckin is trusted by over 250,000 vehicles and 50,000 for-hire carriers, with more joining every day.
 Carriers switch to KeepTruckin because we make the latest technology easy to use and have a relentless focus on the success of our customers.

 Our modern API and integrations allow carriers to innovate, get more from their data, and create new operational efficiencies.